A Stochastic Binary Opinion Model: Opinion Dominance vs. Balance: The case of two extreme personality classes

-\textbf{Example 1} Consider $\phi(x) = x$.
-The corresponding ODE has a unique equilibrium $(k, 1/2-k)$ and it is stable ($\epsilon_1 = 2k - 1$, $\epsilon_2 = -2\beta$).
-Thus regardless of the choice of $\beta$ and the fraction of the class of conformists, $2k$, this model leads to balance in both classes.
-Therefore, the whole group reaches balance.

-\textbf{Example 2} Let $\phi(x) = x^2$.
-In this case, when conformists are less than $50\% $ of the population, $2k < \frac{1}{2}$, the corresponding ODE has only one equilibria $(k, 1/2-k)$ and it is stable $( \epsilon_1 = 2k-1/2)$.
+Thus, when $2k > \frac{2\phi(1/2)}{ \phi'(1/2)}$, the equilibrium $\bar{x}= (k, 1/2-k)$ is unstable and the model leads to dominance.
+Note that $\phi'(1/2) \neq 0$.
+Otherwise, since $\phi'(x)$ is strictly increasing on $[0,1]$, one can conclude that $\phi'(x) <0 $ on $[0,1/2)$ and $\phi'(x) >0$ on $(1/2, 1]$ which contradicts the monotonicity of $\phi(x)$ on $[0,1]$. \end{pf} \begin{example} Consider $\phi(x) = x$.
+The corresponding ODE has a unique equilibrium $(k, 1/2-k)$ and it is asymptotically stable ($\epsilon_1 = 2k - 1$, $\epsilon_2 = -2\beta$).
+Thus, regardless of the choice of $\beta$ and the fraction of the class of conformists, $2k$, this model leads to balance within both classes.
+Therefore, the whole group reaches balance. \end{example} \begin{example} Let $\phi(x) = x^2$.
+In this case, when conformists are less than $50\% $ of the population, $2k < \frac{1}{2}$, the corresponding ODE has only one equilibria $(k, 1/2-k)$ and it is asymptotically stable $( \epsilon_1 = 2k-1/2)$.
 Thus, conformists reach balance as well as the spontaneous class, and hence the entire group reaches balance for large $N$ and large $t$.
-On the other hand, when conformists are more than $ 50\% $ of the population, $2k >\frac{1}{2}$, the equilibrium $(k, 1/2-k)$ is unstable and the class of conformists reaches to dominance of one opinion.
+On the other hand, when conformists are more than $ 50\% $ of the population, $2k >\frac{1}{2}$, the equilibrium $(k, 1/2-k)$ is unstable and the class of conformists reaches dominance of one opinion.
 In fact, the other two equilibria are $(k \pm \frac{\sqrt{4k-1}}{2}, 1/2-k )$ and the stability analysis suggests that these equilibrium points are stable.
 Hence, the model leads to dominance for the whole group.
-One Example is given in Fig.~\ref{fig:TwoTypes} where probabilities are computed using Monte Carlo simulations of 10.000 trajectories.
+One example is given in Fig.~\ref{fig:TwoTypes} where probabilities are computed using Monte Carlo simulations of $10.000$ trajectories.
 Here, the total number of agents is $N = 120$ with $N_1=100$ ($2k = 5/6$) being the population of the conformists where $\phi(x) = x^2 $ and spontaneity coefficient $\beta = 0.02$.